Montgomery District: History

 During the Indian Rebellion of 1857, there was a general rising of the Jat clans, the District formed the scene of the only rising which took place north of the Sutlej.
 Before the end of May, emissaries from Delhi crossed the river from Sirsa and Hissar, where open rebellion was already rife, and met with a ready reception from the Kharrals and other fierce Jat clans.
 The District authorities, however, kept down the threatened rising till August 26, when the prisoners in jail made a desperate attempt to break loose.
 At the same time Ahmad Khan, a famous Kharral leader, who had been detained at Gogera, broke his arrest, and, though apprehended, was released on security, together with several other suspected chieftains.

 On September 16 they fled to their homes, and the whole country rose in open rebellion.
 Kamalia was sacked; and Major Chamberlain, moving up with a small force from Multan, was besieged for some days at Chichawatni on the Ravi.
 The situation at the civil station remained critical till Colonel Paton arrived with substantial reinforcements from Lahore.
 An attack which took place immediately after their arrival was repulsed.
 Several minor actions followed in the open field, until finally the rebels, driven from the plain into the wildest jungles of the interior, were utterly defeated and dispersed.
 The British troops then inflicted severe punishment on the insurgent clans, destroying their villages, and seizing large numbers of cattle for sale.

+The district was also home to the 71st Punjabis, a short-lived unit that uniquely among Indian army recruits were drawn from Punjab's Christian population.

 The district was part of the Lahore Division of Punjab Province.
 The predominantly Muslim population supported Muslim League and Pakistan Movement.
 After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslim refugees from India settled in the Montgomery District.

 In 1967, the name of Montgomery District was changed to Sahiwal District.